Marc Juarez

 Paper accepted to SaTML'25 on the (un)fairness of private ML.

-We won the PETS student paper award for our work on end-to-end correlation in Nym.
+We received the PETS student paper award for our work on end-to-end correlation in Nym.
 Check our our blog post!

 I am grateful to receive a 2024 Google Research Scholar Award in Security